Air Force mascot falcon improving after injury at West Point

 AIR FORCE ACADEMY, Colo.
-(AP) — An Air Force falcon injured at West Point during an apparent prank before Saturday's annual rivalry game between the two service academies is back home and showing signs of improvement.
+(AP) — An Air Force falcon injured at West Point during a prank Saturday before the annual rivalry football game between the service academies is back home and showing signs of improvement.

 The 22-year-old bird named Aurora "was able to fly around in her pen" on Sunday, said Air Force Academy spokesperson Lt.
 Col. Tracy A. Bunko.